-I was a postdoc at the Singapore-MIT Alliance for Research and Technology working on neurosymbolic methods for efficient adaptation.
 My PhD was at EPFL supervised by Amir Zamir, on making models more reliable under changing environments.
-In my past life, I was a quant in New York and London and worked on creating systematic investment strategies for equity portfolios (or, a glorified coin flipper).
+I was also a postdoc at the Singapore-MIT research centre working on neurosymbolic methods for efficient adaptation.
+In my past life, I was a quant in New York and London and worked on creating systematic investment strategies (or, a glorified coin flipper).

 Controlled Training Data Generation with Diffusion Models